 4. Forgetting to Maintain your Knowledge

 A knowledge management platform in your customer contact center will create a single, central repository for all your agents.
 Once all of your data is migrated however, this is where the rubber meets the road.
-Clearly outlining roles in advance, assigning responsibility and defining editorial processes is critical to ensuring continued success long after the initial rollout.
+Clearly outlining roles in advance, assigning responsibility and defining editorial processes is critical to ensuring continued data quality long after the initial rollout.

 "Knowledge management is an ongoing process and does not end with installation of new software."